mobxjs/mobx-state-tree/docs/recipes/mst-query.md

+---
+id: mst-query
+title: mst-query
+---

+Find the `mst-query` library on GitHub: https://github.com/ConrabOpto/mst-query.

 # mst-query

 mst-query is a query library designed specifically for MobX-State-Tree.
-It functions similarly to react-query but operates as a thin layer on top of a MobX-State-Tree store.
+It functions similarly to [react-query](https://tanstack.com/query/latest) but operates as a thin layer on top of a MobX-State-Tree store.

 Key features include: